blackat/blackat.github.io/_posts/2019-10-15-how-angular-bootstrap.md

 import { AppModuleNgFactory } from './app.module.ngfactory';

+// *** Follow bootstrapModuleFactory() ***
 platformBrowser().bootstrapModuleFactory(AppModuleNgFactory);
 ```

-__Tip__
+*Pay attention:*{: .italic-red-text} in each piece of code there is a comment that allows to follow the bootstrap call sequence `// *** Follow`.

+**Tip**
 When invoking the `ng build` and not simply the compiler as done before, Webpack bundles what has been produce by the compiler, so opening the files results in a slightly different code.
 {: .notice--info}

 ![image-center](/assets/images/posts/angular-bootstrap-in-deep/bootstrap-sequence.png){: .align-center}

 *Basically*{: .italic-blue-text } the IIEF function bootstraps the platform `PlatformRef`, that, in turn, instantiates the application `ApplicationRef` and then the module along with all the required injectable providers.
-Finally the component is created and rendred into the DOM.
+Finally the component is created and rendered into the DOM.

+**Internals**
+The application code is composed by `app.module.ts` and `app.component.ts`.
+First Angular runtime has to be started, then it creates the *platform* linked to the page, starts the *application* that is the *module*.
+Once the module has been started the *component* can be instantiated and rendered.
+{: .notice--internals}

 ### 1. Platform